FreeCAD/FreeCAD-render/docs/EngineInstall.md

 Uncompress the downloaded file to `<appdir>`

+##### Set up
 In workbench settings:
 - Enter `<appdir>/ospray_studio-0.12.1.x86_64.linux/bin/ospStudio" in 'OspStudio executable path'

 #### Cycles standalone (difficulty: 5/5)
 Cycles standalone has to be compiled from sources.
 See https://github.com/blender/cycles

-Warning: Installing Cycles standalone can be tricky and time-consuming, see below.
+Warning: Installing Cycles standalone from sources can be tricky and time-consuming, see below.
 You'll be told...

 #### Pbrt (difficulty: 4/5)
 Pbrt has to be compiled from sources.
 See https://github.com/mmp/pbrt-v4

+### Archlinux

 ### Notes on installing Cycles for Render (standalone version)